Garage Apartments: How to Find Them in 2025

 What Are Garage Apartments?

-Garage apartments generally refer to one of the three things (two of which are very similar, and a third that is very different):
+Garage apartments generally refer to one of three styles of apartments:

-1. Apartments with garages somewhere in the building or complex, though they may not be directly attached to your building.
-This may be either a large parking garage shared by residents and even perhaps the public, or it may refer to individual garages that stand alone or in a row.
+1. Apartments with garages that are somewhere in the building or complex, though they may not be directly attached to your building.
+This may refer to either a large parking garage shared by residents and the public, or it may refer to individual garages that stand alone or in a row.

 2. Apartments or townhomes over a private garage, also known as a coach house.

-3. Apartment built in the space above a garage, also known as a garage suite.
+3. An apartment built in the space above a garage is also known as a garage suite.

-Because the third type are very specific to private landlords and may differ widely, and because many people are simply looking for an apartment with covered or private parking, we're focusing on just the first two types in the list.
+Because the third type is very specific to private landlords and may differ widely, and because many people are simply looking for an apartment with covered or private parking, we're focusing on just the first two types in the list.
+(Not apartments built in the space above a garage).

 What Are Garage Apartments